saketkc/pysradb/README.md

 Downloads are organized by `SRP/SRX/SRR` mimicking the hierarchy of SRA projects.

+### GEO Matrix Downloads

+You can download and convert GEO matrix files to TSV using:

+    $ pysradb geo-matrix --accession GSE234190 --to-tsv --output-dir ./output

 ### Downloading only certain samples of interest

     $ pysradb metadata SRP000941 --detailed | grep 'study\|RNA-Seq' | pysradb download